thu-ml/tianshou/docs/01_user_guide/01_apis.md

 You can alternatively implement custom training loops (or even your own trainer class) for maximum flexibility.

-## Choosing Your Path

-**Use the high-level API** if ...
-- you are new to Tianshou,
-- you are focused on applying RL to problems,
-- you prefer declarative code.

-**Use the procedural API** if ...
-- you are developing new algorithms,
-- you absolutely need maximum flexibility,
-- you are comfortable with RL internals,
-- you prefer imperative code.

 ## Additional Resources

 - **high-Level API examples**: See `examples/` directory (scripts ending in `_hl.py`)